nashville-software-school/client-side-mastery/book-1-queen-bee/chapters/SURF_DIAGRAM.md

     Properties-->Functions;
 ```

-## Sequence Graph
+## Sequence Diagram

 One of your four Core Skills is [algoritmic thinking](https://www.wikihow.com/Think-Algorithmically).
 A person who cannot think algorithmically cannot be a high value software developer.

-One way to visualize an algorithm for a problem is with a sequence graph.
-This type of graph also shows all of the actors _(i.e. Properties, Data, and Functions)_ but also show the interactions between them, and the precise order in which those operations happen.
+One way to visualize an algorithm for a problem is with a sequence diagram.
+This type of diagram also shows all of the actors _(i.e. Properties, Data, and Functions)_ but also shows the interactions between them, and the precise order in which those operations happen.

 It tells the story, visually, of how the program operates.